 Jan van de Velde II (c1593–1641)

-Etching on laid paper trimmed along the image borderline and backed with a support sheet.
+Etching on laid paper trimmed around the image borderline and backed with a support sheet.

-If you are interested in purchasing this large and very rare etching by one of the major artists of the Dutch Golden Age, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this marvellous etching of the artist's own composition and executed at the dawn of the Dutch Golden Age, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.